Dead Salary Cap Hits: 10 Biggest in NFL History

 Dead Money: $31 million

 In the 2024 offseason, the Buffalo Bills traded Diggs to the Houston Texans in exchange for draft picks.
-By excuting the transaction after his 2024 salary kicked in, the Bills absorb $31 million in dead cap space for the upcoming season.
-That qualifies as the largest cap hit for a non-quarterback, according to spotrac.com.
+By executing the transaction after his 2024 salary kicked in, the Bills took on $31 million in dead cap.

 Dead Money: $33.8 million